Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-does not converge for all $\underline v$ as $N\to\infty$.
-However, if $g$ only depends on $(v_i)_{i\in\mathcal I^s}$, then~\eqref{eq:873} is zero and it can be possible to obtain a proper dynamics of the slow species.
-This is the content of Lemma~\ref{lem:crnlimit-ts} \end{remark}

-\begin{remark}[Conserved quantities] Our initial division of species into fast and slow may include some conserved quantities, that is, there may be linear combinations of fast species that remain unchanged on the faster time scale $N\, dt$.
-Let $\mathcal N(({\underline{\underline\zeta}}^f)^t )$ be the null space of $(\underline{\underline \zeta}^f)^t$.
-If its dimension is $>0$ it is formed by all the linear combinations of species conserved by the limiting fast subnetwork, meaning that they see no effective change on the time scale $N\,dt$.
-Probably the most prominent example in this class is Michaelis--Menten kinetics (see e.g.\ Section~6.4 of \cite{KangKurtz2013} and Section~5.2 of \cite{KangKurtzPopovic2012}).
-We will discuss this in forthcoming work, and will see this feature also appearing in all spatial models in the next section.
-In spatial systems the fast species are counts of species in a single compartment (which evolves due to both, movement and chemical reactions) while conserved quantities are the sum total of the coordinates in all compartments (which evolves only according to chemical reactions).
-For now we assume that the basis for the species is such that $\text{dim}(\mathcal N(({\underline{\underline\zeta}}^f)^t )=0$. \end{remark}
+Our initial division of species into fast and slow may include some \textit{conserved quantities}, that is, linear combinations of fast species that remain unchanged on the faster time scale $N \,dt$.
+Let $\mathcal N(({\underline{\underline\zeta}}^f)^{\textsc t} )$ be the null space of $(\underline{\underline\zeta}^f)^{\textsc t}$.
+If its dimension is \mbox{$>$0} it is formed by all the linear combinations of species conserved by the limiting fast subnetwork, meaning that they see no effective change on the time scale $N \,dt$.
+In spatial systems, the fast species are counts of species in a single compartment (which evolves due to both, movement and chemical reactions) while conserved quantities are the sum total of the coordinates in all compartments (which evolves only according to chemical reactions).
+For now---unless stated otherwise---we assume that the basis for the species is such that $\mathrm{dim}(\mathcal N(({\underline{\underline\zeta}}^f)^{\textsc t} ))=0$.